Welcome to Teesville Primary School’s Local Academy Council

 Mrs Jeannette Carroll

 I joined the governing body of Teesville Primary School in January 2016 and I have previously been a governor at St. Peters RC School and enjoyed the experience.
 As a life-long resident, I am interested in giving back to my community and am invested in trying to help children enjoy school and achieve their personal best.
-My business/project management background and 30 years work experience make me a well minded and pocess skills I believe will contribute to my role.
+My business/project management background and 30 years work experience make me a well minded and process skills I believe will contribute to my role.

 Mrs Sharon Weston